EMMA NEWMAN COUNSELLING

 IS IT REALLY ALL CONFIDENTIAL?

-Yes, I am a member of the BACP and follow their ethical guidelines on confidential note taking.
+Yes, I am a member of the BACP and ACC and follow their strict ethical guidelines on confidential note taking.
 All your details and information is kept securely and not shared with anyone.
 Everything you tell me is 100% confidential, I will not speak to your doctor or any family members or anyone else without your permission.
-The only time I might talk to you about speaking to someone else, like a doctor or a family member etc, is if you are in serious danger or if you think someone is going to physically harm you, but we would do this collaboratively.
+The only time I might talk to you about including someone else, like a doctor or a family member etc, is if you are in serious danger of harming yourself or someone else,or if you think someone is going to physically harm you, but we would do this collaboratively.

 WILL YOU GIVE ME ADVICE?

 In a nutshell, no I won't give you advice.
-I believe that a good counsellor should never give advice as the answer lies within you.
-I will however help you find the confidence to trust your own instincts, which can be a long process, but that is okay and will help you in the long term, not just the short term
+A good counsellor should never give advice as honestly, the answers lie within you.
+I will however help you find the confidence to trust your own instincts, which can be a long process, but that is okay and will help you in the long term, not just the short term.
+I do however feel psycho-education, book and podcast recommendations can help you tremendously, so I do try and offer this as part of your therapy.

 I AM ON ANTI-DEPRESSANTS, IS THIS OK OR WILL YOU TELL ME TO COME OFF THEM?